 - Developers do not need to adhere to any singular technology stack.
-They can pick and choose whichever stack is easier for them to develop and maintain, or whichever framework offers the most efficiency, thus, using the latest trends in web development in any language of their preference.
+They can choose whichever stack is more manageable for them to develop and maintain or whichever framework offers the most efficiency, thus, using the latest trends in web development in any language of their preference.

 Content managers and editors also enjoy productive perks with a Headless CMS:

 - With the help of a Headless CMS, editors can format, filter & categorize better.
-Unlike a Traditional CMS, they do not have to worry about the presentation of content for every marketing channel, separately.
+Unlike a Traditional CMS, they do not have to worry about content presentation for every marketing channel separately.

 - The tightly-woven backend and frontend of Traditional CMS led content editors to be more dependent on the development personnel.
-Headless CMSs eliminate such dependencies making it easier to publish content, scale.
+Headless CMSs eliminate such dependencies making it easier to publish content and scale.

 How does Headless CMS innovate omnichannel marketing?

-On a global scale, 92% of brand marketers view content as a crucial marketing asset, and at least 50% of brand marketers are actively working to strategize their marketing content around new customers- which means omnichannel marketing presence.
-For competitive omnichannel content marketing, brands today need a CMS that grants focus on the actual content and its strategic distribution, while the technological configuration remains a one-and-done deal.
-Headless CMSs outdoes expectations and affords more competitive advantages by making it easier to update your content marketing strategy, frontend, and scale.
-Here’s how:
+On a global scale, 92% of brand marketers view content as a crucial marketing asset.
+At least 50% of brand marketers actively strategize their marketing content around new customers- which means omnichannel marketing presence.
+For competitive omnichannel content marketing, brands today need a CMS that grants focus on the actual content and its strategic distribution.
+At the same time, the technological configuration remains a one-and-done deal.
+Headless CMSs outdo expectations and afford more competitive advantages by making it easier to update your content marketing strategy, front end, and scale.
+Here's how:

 Lesser troubleshooting worries

 Headless CMS services are optimized more regularly by providers than Traditional CMS systems for service improvement.
-Integrating new technologies or switching technology stacks is quite easy as well for the developers.
+Integrating new technologies or switching technology stacks is relatively easy for the developers.

 Better omnichannel content management